Ibrahim-Iradukunda/alu-shell/io_redirections_and_filters/README.md

-ls -t | head: a script that displays the 10 newest files in the current directory sort | uniq -u: a script that takes a list of words as input and prints only words that appear exactly once grep "root" /etc/passwd: Display lines containing the pattern “root” from the file /etc/passwd
+ls -t | head: a script that displays the 10 newest files in the current directory sort | uniq -u: a script that takes a list of words as input and prints only words that appear exactly once grep "root" /etc/passwd: Display lines containing the pattern “root” from the file /etc/passwd grep -c "bin" /etc/passwd: Display the number of lines that contain the pattern “bin” in the file /etc/passwd